 - If you end up in a ground-floor space with windows, avoid filling up the windows with chairs for waiting customers, for instance, or it will look from the outside like a boring doctor’s office!

 - Place retail in your windows, but not so high that potential customers cannot see into the space.

 - Make sure the reception area is well-lit and the entryway is obvious.

 - Retail and reception are generally grouped together, by the entrance; transactions and ringing phones should be kept away from quiet zones.

-In a salon setting, some buzz is expected, although you may want to create a quieter zone for your colour and processing areas.
-It is common in salons today to have a colour dispensary that opens onto the salon floor, much like restaurants currently feature show kitchens, and this is a space-saver.
+In a salon setting, some buzz is expected, although you may want to create a quieter zone for your color and processing areas.
+It is common in salons today to have a color dispensary that opens onto the salon floor, much like restaurants currently feature show kitchens, and this is a space-saver.
 But it is also a good idea to have at least a small back-of-house dispensary for washing up and storage that doesn’t need to be public.

-Spa treatment rooms, on the other hand, are meant to be quiet and are often separated from noisy front-of-house areas by lounges and changing areas, as well as closed doors.
+Spa treatment rooms, on the other hand, are meant to be quiet, and are often separated from noisy front-of-house areas by lounges and changing areas, as well as closed doors.
 A high-traffic or high-turnover service, like makeup or waxing, may be located near the front of the house, as clients won’t be changing into robes for these services, and treatment rooms can be pushed to the back.

 If you can afford the funds and space for two bathrooms, this will enable you to designate one for staff and one for your clients, which leads to a much nicer client experience.

 In both salon and spa settings, where your staff is “on stage” all day, you will definitely need a functional break area where they can be offstage for a bit.
 This will likely also house a full-sized refrigerator, stackable washer and dryer (even if you send your laundry out, you will still need a backup plan) and counter and storage space.